 Warning!
 Deadlines for many programs are typically in early February.
-You should plan to apply to research programs during Winter break.
+You should plan to apply to research programs and start building your application portfolio during Winter break.

 Warning!
 While deadines are in early February, many places don't post opportunities until early January.
-You will need to check sites a few times and may have to follow up with email.
+You will need to check sites a few times and may have to follow up with electronic mail.